From Bird to Bed – The Complete Story of Our Eiderdown

-- Drying - First, the down is dried on metal racks in the sun for 48 hours.
+- Drying - First, the down is dried on special metal racks both in house and outside in the sun.

 - Machine Cleaning - A special tumbling machine (invented in Iceland some 70 years ago!)separates the down from the majority of straw and dirt.

 - Defeathering - Another machine removes 95% of feathers or quills to leave only the purest, softest down.

 - Machine Washing - The down is machine-washed with special, down-proof soap to preserve its quality.